Who We Are and What We Do

 B. In the event of dissolution, all remaining monies belonging to AMWNA shall be forwarded to the non-profit, charitable organization(s) designated by a majority of voting members at the time of dissolution.

 Executive Committee Members

 Elections for our Executive Committee take place at a General Meeting held in either

 August or September each year.
 Terms run from October 1st to September 30th.
 It is recommended that

 The Executive committee meet once a quarter to conduct the business of AMWNA.
 They may meet more or few times at its discretion The exectuvie committee comprised of a President, Vice President, Treasurer, and Secretary

 How We're Funded

-AMWNA gets its funding from a combination of membership dues, entry fees for neighborhood events (applies to non-residents), donations, and the WTC MUD #1's Beautification Fund.
+AMWNA gets its funding from a combination of membership dues, entry fees for neighborhood events (applies to non-residents), and donations.
 To learn more about membership, please see the Membership page.

 AMWNA also relies on the generosity of local businesses and individuals who contribute monetary or material donations, usually for a specific event.
 If you are interesting in donating, please contact us or use the PayPal link below.